This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon Cinnamon

-In a large bowl, Bosch mixing bowl, or KitchenAid mixer, whisk the eggs until mixed together.
+- In a large bowl, Bosch mixing bowl, or KitchenAid mixer, whisk the eggs until mixed together.
 Add brown sugar, buttermilk, yeast, and melted butter.
 Whisk together.
-Sprinkle in salt.
+Sprinkle in flour and salt.
 Stir until a ball of dough forms together.

 Happy Baking, my friends!